 The issue of the divorce decree is the last step in a divorce procedure.
 The decree is issued in two ways based on how your divorce is processed.

-- If your divorce went through a trial, then the judge examines all the evidence, weighs the testimonies and decides on the responsibilities of each partner towards child support, alimony, visitation, etc. Both the partners are legally bound to follow the decision of the court, and if one of the partners refuses to follow, the other can register a complaint against them.
+- If your divorce went through a trial, then the judge examines all the evidence, weighs the testimonies, and decides on the rights and responsibilities of each partner, especially spousal support towards child support, alimony, visitation, etc. Both partners are legally bound to follow the decision of the court, and if one of the partners refuses to follow, the other can register a complaint against them.

-- In settlement divorce cases, once the couple submits the agreement in the court, the judge examines the settlement agreement and determines if it is fair and in accordance with the law.
+- In settlement divorce cases, once the couple submits the agreement in court, the judge examines the marital agreement and determines if it is fair and in accordance with the law.
 If yes, the judge issues a divorce decree stating all the terms and conditions of the agreement.
 If one of the parties fails to abide by the rules of the settlement, then the other partner can file a motion with the court to enforce the agreement.

 The decree takes more time in the case of a trial than in mutual agreement.
 In both situations, the parties write up an agreement and sign.
 Then the judge signs it and puts a seal of approval.

 When Do You Receive Your Divorce Decree?

 After the judge signs it, the decree is sent to the records office.
 Here the clerk enters the judgment and the date of the divorce in the court records.
 The copies are then mailed to each party or to the attorneys representing them.

 How Long Does It Take For The Paperwork?